 Most buildings at Pompeii are roofless making shade a rarity around noon.

 It is easy transport-wise to see the excavations of both Pompeii and Herculaneum on the same say – the two archaeological sites are only 20 minutes apart.
-However, if staying in Naples and times allows, rather return to Naples for the afternoon and see the second sight on a different days – Ercolano is only 20 minutes from Garibaldi station.
+However, if staying in Naples and times allows, rather return to Naples for the afternoon and see the second sight on a different day – Ercolano is only 20 minutes from Garibaldi station.
+Combination tickets for Pompeii and Herculaneum may give small discounts, although there is no official combination ticket.

 Herculaneum is far smaller than Pompeii and generally sees fewer visitors and crowds making it sensible to see Pompeii at an optimal time and visit Herculaneum later in the day.
 Herculaneum is physically far less demanding.
 Many guided tours include visits to both sites on the same day-trip tour.

-Save at Pompeii with the Campania Arte Ticket
+Save with the Campania Arte Ticket when Visiting Pompeii

 See Save with the Campania Art Ticket on Cultural Sights and Transportation for more details.